kenwer/detectorist/README.md

 ## License

-This project is licensed under the Apache License, Version 2.0.
+This project is licensed under the AGPL-3.0 license.
 See the LICENSE file for the full text.